Let's break down data transfers.

 Satellites do not capture data continuously as they may not be capable of relaying it back.
 This explains why information for particular times and places might not be accessible, although satellites flew over those sites at the specified time.
 Besides, cloud cover is a likely cause, too, as usually the Earth is surrounded by clouds up to 80%.
 Those in the SAR satellite can "look through" clouds; however, sending radio waves consume energy that needs to be recharged through their solar panels.

 When a satellite passes over a downlink station, it may take several hours for the captured data to be sent back to Earth.
 Furthermore, afterwards, it must be decoded and transformed into useful information.
 To do this, metadata must be added - such as precise location, solar angle, and atmospheric readings - for geospatial professionals to understand what they have obtained.

-However, as technology improves, the time between capture and final delivery to the end-user shortens.
-With AWS building ground stations next to their facilities, they were able to receive and upload test satellite data into AWS servers in less than 1 minute.
-Tightening data delivery time will eventually become crucial for many satellite data applications relying on ‘real-time’ updates, such as disaster management and incident response, will eventually require tightening data delivery times.
+However, the time between capture and final delivery to the end user will shorten as technology advances.
+AWS built ground stations near their facilities to receive and upload test satellite data in less than 1 minute into its servers.
+Satellite data applications that require ‘real-time’ updates, such as disaster management and incident response, will eventually require tightening data delivery times.